Canadian exhibition at the Louisiana Purchase Exposition: Fine art

 The Dominion government had left the selection of paintings entirely in the hands of the Royal Canadian Academy (RCA), which upheld traditional values and academic training in art.
-The Academy chose works from the annual RCA show that year which had an unusually good selection, artists having been encouraged to put their best, not only their latest works, Established artists were selected as, for instance, Robert Ford Gagen, one of the Canadian Fine Arts Comissionaires, who exhibited a watercolour of a seascape, but relative newcomers also were included, such as Mary E. Wrinch who showed a case of miniature paintings on ivory.
+The Academy chose works from the annual RCA show that year which had an unusually good selection, artists having been encouraged to put their best, not only their latest works, Established artists were selected as, for instance, Robert Ford Gagen, one of the Canadian Fine Arts Commissioners, who exhibited a watercolour of a seascape, but relative newcomers also were included, such as Mary E. Wrinch who showed a case of miniature paintings on ivory.